 Ethnic groups in Italy

-One survey claims that Italians choose settling in the rural locations rather than larger cities.
-It claims that only about 60% of the Italians stay in cities, which is lowest compared to other populations in other European countries.
-Many Italians prefer to be identified by their province which is their native region.
-Major Italians are Roman Catholics though there are some minor groups that follow Protestantism or Judaism.
+One survey claims that Italians choose to settle in rural locations rather than larger cities.
+It claims that only about 60% of Italians stay in cities, which is the lowest compared to other populations in other European countries.
+Many Italians prefer to be identified by their province, which is their native region.
+Major Italians are Roman Catholics though some minor groups follow Protestantism or Judaism.

 Italians from diverse fields have contributed a lot to our world.
 Numerous Italian scientists that have created some world-famous inventions include but are not limited to Leonardo Da Vinci, Galileo, the man who showed practically Kepler’s laws of planetary movement, Antonio Meucci- who invented the telephone, Antonio Pacinotti- who invented the dynamo and Alessandro Volta- who invented an electric battery.

 Around two thousand years ago, the island of Sicily was ruled by the African Arabs for nearly two hundred years.
 Though it has been long since their defeat by the Normans, even today, about half a million African Arabs settled in Italy.
 There are also another 100,000 Africans apart from the Arabs, who have immigrated to Italy in recent years.

 Support our content creation by using our Italian translation services.